Numerical modeling of collisional dynamics of Sr in an optical dipole trap: Description of the Numerical Procedure

-The great advantage of the numerical code is that it can be used for arbitrary trap shapes.
-This is necessary for our experiments with $^{88}$Sr in an ODT because of the importance of gravity and the small inclination of our trap lasers away from horizontal.
-For non-ideal traps, it is essential to find an expression for the potential, $U(\textbf{r})$, that describes the potential accurately.
-We employ an algorithm to find the trap minimum, the trap depth, and the saddle points, which define the trap boundaries and allow us to offset the trap so that the minimum is $U=0$.
-An example is shown in Fig.\ \ref{Figure:The potential for ODT}.
+To provide a check of our programs, we compared the results of numerical calculations of all statistical mechanical quantities for power-law traps to various analytic expressions that are available in situations with such a simple form of the potential \cite{yan10}.
+Expressions in terms of incomplete Gamma functions can be obtained for power-law traps without making a high-$\eta$ approximation \cite{lrw96}.
+These are exact within the truncated Boltzmann distribution approximation, and our numerical results agree with them exactly.
+In the high-$\eta$ regime, simple analytic expressions can be found by making a high-$\eta$ approximation \cite{kvd96,ddo04}.
+We find excellent agreement between our numerical calculations and these analytic expressions within their regime of validity.

-This $U(\textbf{r})$ is then passed to the numerical integration routines for statistical mechanical quantities described in Sec.\ \ref{section:Numerical Simulation of Collisional Dynamics} that are evaluated at a grid of temperature points to construct lookup tables.
-The lookup tables are used to find interpolating functions for all quantities, which can then be used in place of time-intensive integral evaluations.
-Using these lookup tables, given initial conditions, the atom number and temperature evolution can easily be found from Eqs.\ \ref{equation: Final equations} and \ref{equation: Final equations 2} using an ordinary differential equations (ODE) solver in $Mathematica$.
-Typically, one day is needed to create all lookup tables for a given trap potential.
-After this preparation, a complete ODE solution for several seconds of sample evolution only requires a few seconds of computer evaluation time.
+The statistical mechanical quantities vary with temperature and ODT laser intensity, so integrals are evaluated at a dense series of temperature and laser intensity points.
+The variation with temperature and laser intensity is used to find interpolating functions for the temperature and laser intensity dependence of all quantities, which can then be used in place of time-intensive integral evaluations.
+Additionally, for time-dependent traps, lookup tables of trap depth and geometric average of the angular oscillator frequencies, which are the functions of ODT laser intensity, are necessary.
+It is important to note that the variation of $U$ and all quantities calculated from $U$ with ODT laser intensity allows us to model forced evaporation, since the ODT laser intensity is varied in a known way with time during the evaporation trajectory.

-As described, this procedure is appropriate for a fixed trapping potential.
-It is possible to form lookup tables that include the variation of ODT laser intensity, or trap depth, and this will allow for changing the potential and modeling of forced evaporation.
-We are currently working on this improvement.
+Using the interpolating functions, the atom number and temperature evolution can easily be found for a given initial condition from Eqs.\ \ref{equation: Final equations} and \ref{equation: Final equations 2} using an ordinary differential equations (ODE) solver in $Mathematica^{TM}$.
+All terms are either constants or functions of number and temperature and the independent variable time.
+This includes the total energy, $E$, so the ODE solver solves for $N(t)$ and $T(t)$ for the particular initial conditions and experimental parameters.
+Typically, one day is needed to create all lookup tables.
+After this preparation, a complete ODE solution for tens of seconds of sample evolution only requires a few seconds of computer evaluation time.
+The programs used for these simulations are available upon request.